vedansh-glitch/FlickerDrop/README.md

 2. Extract the `.zip` file completely on your computer.
 3. Open the extracted folder (Note: Do **NOT** modify or delete any files inside the `dist` folder to prevent system instability).
 4. Double-click the custom-branded **`⚡ Launch FlickerDrop.exe`** executable.
-5. The application will launch instantly with the custom asset logo natively integrated into the Windows environment, running completely detached from any command terminal.
+5. The application will launch instantly with the custom asset logo natively integrated into the Windows environment.

 ### 📱 Android Client (Receiver)
-1. Locate and download the `FlickerDrop_Mobile.apk` directly from the **Releases** section or use the one bundled within the extracted folder.
+1. Locate and download the `FlickerDrop_Mobile.apk` directly from the **Releases** section.
 2. Install the `.apk` package on your Android device and grant camera permissions.
 3. Align the smartphone camera with your PC screen while it flashes the dynamic QR stream.
 The application will instantly compile and save the transmitted data packets automatically.